-Biodiversity Assessments - Ongoing efforts to catalogue the diversity of life found within Bernheim forests have found at least 911 species of plants, 47 mammals, 82 snails, over 400 moths, and a host of other overlooked organisms.
-We continue to add to our lesser known groups, with major initiatives to investigate troglobytes (cave creatures), spiders, and ants.
+Biodiversity Assessments - Ongoing efforts to catalog the diversity of life found within Bernheim forests have found at least 911 species of plants, 47 mammals, 82 snails, over 400 moths, and a host of other overlooked organisms.
+We continue to add to our lesser known groups, with major initiatives to investigate troglobites (cave creatures), spiders, and ants.

-Golden Eagle Research - For the past few decades Bernheim staff has been involved in yearly eagle counts for golden and bald eagles.
+Golden Eagle Research - For the past few decades, Bernheim staff has been involved in yearly eagle counts for golden and bald eagles.
 In 2015 we were able to track a golden eagle from its wintering grounds in Bernheim and follow its migration to northern Manitoba.
-This same eagle has returned to Bernheim during the past two winters, adding to our knowledge of their migration patterns.
+This same eagle - and now his mate - has returned to Bernheim during the past two winters, adding to our knowledge of their migration patterns.
+Learn more here.

 Species monitoring - Several rare, threatened, and endangered plant and animal species are monitored in Bernheim Forest to track their population stability.
-Some of these include whip-or-will, glade violets, several orchids, amphibians, reptiles, and other at risk species.
+Some of these include glade violets, several orchids, whip-poor-wills, amphibians, reptiles, and other at risk species.